 In 1970 Dartmouth College created the Department of Outdoor Affairs in order to relieve the Dartmouth Outing Club of many of its administrative burdens, to meet the burgeoning awareness of environmental issues, and to manage the Second College Grant and Moosilauke properties.
 In 1984 the office was renamed the Outdoor Programs Office as part of an effort to re-emphasize student activities over the management of college properties.

-The Outdoor Programs Office has administrative responsibilities covering: the Dartmouth Outing Club, administrative suprvision of the Dartmouth Skiway, outdoor education seminars, workshops, and courses, the Connecticut River waterfront and the Ledyard Canoe Club, Mount Moosilauke and the Moosilauke Ravine Lodge, recreational and educational uses of the Second College Grant and Oak Hill, the Dartmouth Cross Country Ski Center, the Climbing Gym, the Dartmouth Outdoor Rentals program, and the Andrew W. Mellon Grant and Northern Studies Endowment distribution.
+The Outdoor Programs Office has administrative responsibilities covering: the Dartmouth Outing Club, outdoor education seminars, workshops, and courses, such as Physical Education and the Ropes Courses, the Connecticut River waterfront and the Ledyard Canoe Club, Mount Moosilauke and the Moosilauke Ravine Lodge, recreational and educational uses of the Second College Grant and Oak Hill, the Dartmouth Cross Country Ski Center, the Climbing Gym, the Dartmouth Outdoor Rentals program, and the Andrew W. Mellon Grant and Northern Studies Endowment distribution.

-The Outdoor Programs Office is a part of the Campus Life Division of the Dean of the College area.
+The Outdoor Programs Office is a part of the Division of Student Affairs area.
 It exists to further the educational objectives of Dartmouth College by facilitating outdoor opportunities for the Dartmouth community.

 For more information on the Outdoor Programs Office, stop by our offices in Robinson Hall.
 Meet the staff, visit with students, and get to know us!
 Or, if you can’t visit our offices, give us a call at (603) 646-2428 or email us at firstname.lastname@example.org.